 It will be easier to get a loan through this program if your credit score is above 580, however.
 The lender may also accept debt to income ratios of as much as 45%.

-The other highly attractive feature with an FHA mortgage is your ability to only put 3.5% down.
+The other desirable feature with an FHA mortgage is your ability only to put 3.5% down.
 Naturally, those who have lower incomes have a harder time coming up with a larger down payment.
 The FHA puts a considerable amount of people into a home who otherwise would not be able to qualify.